Design an optimal checkout flow

 - Align vertically or horizontally, either below or next to your own cart's checkout buttons.

 - Appear before your website collects any billing or shipping details, and before any other payment.

 Display PayPal as a payment option on your Payment Methods page.

-Add a PayPal payment banner to your existing payment choices to help buyers clearly understand their payment options:
+Add a PayPal logo or mark to your existing payment choices to help buyers clearly understand their payment options:

 Create a seamless transition

 Create a seamless transition from your website to the PayPal login and review page to give buyers reassurance and confidence in their purchases: